 2017 Midpointness, Airspace Gallery, Stoke on Trent

-2016 De/Structured, Backlit Gallery as part of Kunstpodium T Apprentice/Master international project with leading international artists and final year students.
+2016 De/Structured, Backlit Gallery as part of Kunstpodium T Apprentice/Master international project.

 2014-15 Castle Open, Nottingham Castle Museum, Selected by Sean Edwards, Antony Micallef, Kirsty Ogg